OctopusDeploy/blog/blog/2018-08/automated-database-deployments-adhoc-scripts.md

 ## Projects and Process

 For this process, I created a number of step templates.
 I don't want to submit those to the community library because they aren't generic enough.
-You can find them on out [GitHub samples repository](https://github.com/OctopusSamples/AdHoc-SQLQueries).
+You can find them on our [GitHub samples repository](https://github.com/OctopusSamples/AdHoc-SQLQueries).

 ### Ingesting Scripts